jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 # So, is AVIF the champion?

 I was a initially sceptical of AVIF – I don't like the idea that the web has to pick up the scraps left by video formats.
 But wow, I'm seriously impressed with the results above.
 That said, it isn't perfect.

+## Progressive rendering

-Because it's an off-cut of a video format, it's missing some useful image features and optimisations that aren't relevant to video:
+Because AVIF is an off-cut of a video format, it's missing some useful image features and optimisations that aren't relevant to video:

 <figure class="full-figure max-figure">
 <video src="asset-url:./progressive.mp4" width="1000" height="666" style="width: 100%; height: auto;" controls></video>